 Opening with a timeless sounding, instrumental introduction, this follow up release to the impassioned romanticism of ‘One Woman Show’ instantly captivates just as much.
 Setting the mood as well as the tempo for what is to come, it’s a sound that sits perfectly between the atmosphere of that track and her debut ‘Makes Me Feel’.
 This time though, rather than building gradually like both of those, this one delivers an established sound almost immediately and in doing so, the seamless transition into the initial, reflection centred verse is achieved with sophistication.

 Emerging from its setting, the opening vocals that Savine gives us work wonderfully with their surroundings.
-Formed of gentle, vibrato affected jazz organ, 50’s-esque guitar and mid-tempo shuffle style drums, it’s an accompaniment that feels so wonderfully vintage that you fully buy into it.
+Formed of gentle, vibrato affected electric piano, 50’s-esque guitar and mid-tempo shuffle style drums, it’s an accompaniment that feels so wonderfully vintage that you fully buy into it.
 However, truly adding to the authenticity of this, the tone that Savine delivers is one that feels as classy as can be.
 Bluesy and carrying real warmth, it’s the sort of tone that if you had to describe the perfect one for the track, you would describe exactly what you’re hearing.

 Maintaining the same sensations as we’ve experienced, on reaching the chorus the sound lifts in an incredibly stylish way both vocally and instrumentally.
 Reserved initially, the previous half-time chords switch to occur throughout and in doing so a great sense of momentum is generated.
 Doing likewise – though more subtly – distant organ gently transforms to feature a mix of fading harmonies and touchingly played fragment melodies while harmonic horns make creep in too.
 Combined with the hook led lyricism, the message is clear and working so successfully, it not only proves just how stylish the track itself is, but the level of stylistic understanding that underpins all of Savine’s music.